Trace methods for stable categories I: The linear approximation of algebraic K-theory: Laced theories

-We now show that for fibrewise exact invariants, the difference between weakly Verdier localising and Verdier localising vanish.
+We now show that for tangentially exact invariants, the difference between weakly Verdier localising and Verdier localising vanish.

-\begin{prop} Let $\Ecal$ be a stable category and $\Fcal\colon \CatL \to \Ecal$ a fibrewise exact functor.
-Then the following are equivalent: \begin{enumerate} \item $\Fcal$ is Verdier localising. \item $\Fcal$ is weakly Verdier localising. \item $\Fcal$ is trace-invariant. \end{enumerate} In fact, the implication $(2) \Rightarrow (3)$ holds for any fibrewise reduced $\Fcal$. \end{prop} \begin{proof} Clearly $(1) \Rightarrow (2)$ for any $\Fcal$, and $(2) \Rightarrow (3)$ for any fibrewise reduced $\Fcal$ since the two arrows in~\eqref{eq:proto} are fine Verdier projections (Proposition~\ref{prop:proto-fine}) whose kernels have zero bimodules.
+\begin{prop} Let $\Ecal$ be a stable category and $\Fcal\colon \CatL \to \Ecal$ a tangentially exact functor.
+Then the following are equivalent: \begin{enumerate} \item $\Fcal$ is Verdier localising. \item $\Fcal$ is weakly Verdier localising. \item $\Fcal$ is a laced theory. \end{enumerate} In fact, the implication $(2) \Rightarrow (3)$ holds for any tangentially reduced $\Fcal$. \end{prop} \begin{proof} Clearly $(1) \Rightarrow (2)$ for any $\Fcal$, and $(2) \Rightarrow (3)$ for any tangentially reduced $\Fcal$ since the two arrows in~\eqref{eq:proto} are fine Verdier projections (Proposition~\ref{prop:proto-fine}) whose kernels have zero bimodules.
 We now show that $(3) \Rightarrow (1)$.
-Let $F\colon \CatL \to \Ecal$ be a fibrewise exact and trace-invariant functor and
+Let $F\colon \CatL \to \Ecal$ be a tangentially exact laced theory and

 a naive Verdier sequence in $\CatL$.
 Then $P = (p\op \times p)_!N = Q_p \circ N \circ \hat{Q}_p$ and $M = (i\op \times i)^*N = \hat{Q}_i \circ N \circ Q_i$, where $Q_p = \map_{\Acal}(-,p(-)), \hat{Q}_p = \map_{\Acal}(p(-),-)$ are the two bimodules left and right represented by $p$, and similarly for $Q_i$ and $\hat{Q}_i$.
 We may then place this sequence in a commutative diagram of the form